hotosm/fmtm/docs/dev/Backend.md

 ### Bundled ODK Central

-- FMTM uses ODK Central to store ODK data.
+- FieldTM uses ODK Central to store ODK data.
 - To facilitate faster development, the Docker setup includes a Central server.
 - The credentials are provided via the `.env` file, and the default URL to access Central from within containers is: `https://odkcentral:8443`.